kevin-an-uw/risk-limits-poc/README.md

 **Breach Status:** Shows "Breach" for limit usage >100%, and "Warning" for limit usage between 80-100%. (seems to be an IBP)

-**Break downs**: A typical trading floor limit monitoring process includes
+**Break downs**: This project showcases a simplified typical trading floor limit monitoring process, which entails:
-1. Getting data from trading systems, and other systems such as HR for trading or account info
+1. Getting data from trading systems and other systems such as HR for trading or account info
-2. Cleaning and transforming data, deriving necessary metrics through Excel
+2. Cleaning and transforming data, deriving necessary metrics through Excel, SQL, or PowerBI
-  a.
-This project will do so Transforming data, calculating necessary metrics through Excel, Tableau, etc..
-This project does so using:
-   i.
-MySQL queries for EOD limit monitoring ii.
-PowerBI reports to visualize iii.
-Excel for intra-day limit monitoring
-3. Visualizing data for end users through reports
+3. Visualizing data for end users through reports and charts

-**Goals:**
-Create a work flow with csv files as input, MYSQL as data storage, and PowerBI to build and send reports to end users.
-Workflow 1: Manual- or auto-export csv files into mySQL DB Workflow 2: Use queries to view various limits and their breach status

 ### Workflow Diagram:
 <img width="1183" height="440" alt="image" src="https://github.com/user-attachments/assets/628af68f-341c-472a-ac8e-aa6250facda6" />